Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level

 where $\lambda(r)$ is an arbitrary function.

 We can derive a relation for the function $\zeta_K(r)$.
 Namely, we apply an operator $\bar{\partial}$ to the Wronskian to get

-This means that in general $D\zeta_K$ is proportional to the wave function $\psi_K$
+This means that in general $\mathcal{D}\zeta_K$ is proportional to the wave function $\psi_K$

-for some function $\eta(r)$, that may have singularities.
+for some function $\eta(r)$ which may have singularities.
 To clarify what we have done, the solution $\zeta_K$ is just an arbitrary solution to the equation (\ref{WronksianEq}), and does not satisfy the equation \eqref{tbgEq}.
 In eq. (\ref{WronksianEq}) we can arbitrary choose $\zeta^1_K$.
 It could have some singularities.
-To avoid such a problem we set $\zeta^1_K=1$ on the torus.
-Then the singularities of $\zeta^2_K$ come only from the function $\widetilde{W}(z)$.
+To avoid this problem we set $\zeta^1_K=1$ on the torus.
+Then the singularities of $\zeta^2_K$ come only from the function $\widetilde{I}(z)$.

 As we discussed before the function $\zeta_K$ is not unique, so we can consider $\zeta^\lambda_K$ from the eq. \eqref{lamshift}.
 This freedom allows to set the right hand side of the eq. (\ref{SecondEq}) to zero.
 Indeed,